Skip to Content

 A gateway from the church leads to the Cimetière du Calvaire, the parish’s old graveyard.
 It is filled with the tombs of important Montmartre citizens from centuries past, but is only open to the public once a year, on November 1st.

-Practical information: The Saint-Pierre de Montmartre church is free to visit and open every day except Monday.
+Practical information: The Saint-Pierre de Montmartre Church is free to visit and open every day except Monday.
 Opening hours are from 9 am to 12 pm and from 3 pm to 6 pm.
 It’s located just in between the Sacre-Coeur Basilica and Place du Tertre, so you can easily pop in here for a minute when passing by.

 Saint-Pierre de Montmartre Church